pebxcvi/PSHomeCacheDepot/README.md

 > 	<img src="https://github.com/pebxcvi/PSHomeCacheDepot/blob/main/ObjectsProgressHomeEnd.png" alt="ObjectsProgressHomeEnd" width="70%">

 A snippet showcasing how many Objects are archived vs how many are missing, using all ObjectCatalogues as reference.
-This includes all object UUIDs and versions :
+This includes all Object UUIDs and versions :

 > 	<img src="https://github.com/pebxcvi/PSHomeCacheDepot/blob/main/ObjectsProgressAll.png" alt="ObjectsProgressAll" width="70%">